irenema2018/exercises/cake-routing-practice/README.md

 ### 1. Used the library react-router-dom.

-### 2. Used Switch, Link, Route object in the library.
+### 2. Used three objects - Switch, Link, Route in the library.

 ### 3. Route render methods
 There are 3 ways to render something with a <Route>: